-- Completed - The job has completed successfully with no warnings or errors.
+- Completed - The job has completed successfully with no warnings, errors, or failures.

-- Failed - The job has failed and has emitted an error.
+- Failed - The job has failed and has emitted a failure.

-It’s possible for a job to emit a combination of warnings and errors.
+It’s possible for a job to emit a combination of warnings, errors, and failures.

 Completed with warnings produces a valid product asset, but might have some data substituted.
 Suppose a job is processing a